codewithsuzan/Shell-/DJANGO Setup /readme.md

 # Django Project Setup Script

-This script automates the setup of a basic Django project and an app, streamlining the process of starting a new Django development environment.
+This script automates the setup of a basic Django project and app, making it easier to start a new Django development environment.

 ## Features
 - Creates a virtual environment for the project.